-Bar code revenue was lower during the three months ended March 31, 2011 than the same period in 2010, due to our decreased investment in our bar code product during 2009.
+Bar code revenue was lower during 2011 than the same periods in 2010, due to our decreased investment in our bar code product during 2009.
 We do not expect to increase our investment in the bar code product in the future and we are currently evaluating opportunities to sell our existing bar code inventory and sell or license our bar code technology.